intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ```
 tools_setup
 ```

-This will let you setup the correct version of quartus or development stack or runtime stack or openCL or HLS.
+This script has what you need to setup environment variables and paths to the Intel FPGA development tools.

+Feel free to adjust your .bashrc and other associated scripts to source quartus_setup.sh inside those startup scripts. **Append the "```source ~/devcloudLoginToolSetup```" command to the end of the .bashrc file.**

+Note if you want to run the acceleration stack or OpenCL tools, do not source quartus_setup.sh.
+Instead do the commands below manually on the appropriate compute node: n137-n139 for Arria 10, and n189 for Stratix 10. or run:
 ```
-cp /glob/development-tools/versions/intelFPGA_lite/quartus_setup.sh ~
+tools_setup
 ```

-This script has what you need to setup environment variables and paths to the Intel FPGA development tools.
-There are some variables that need to be edited inside the script to give you access to either Quartus Prime Pro, Quartus Prime Standard or Quartus Prime Lite.

-Set those variables according to you desired setup, and ```source quartus_setup.sh``` (note: ```~/quartus_setup.sh``` as an executable does not work, you must ```source``` this file) .
-Feel free to adjust your .bashrc and other associated scripts to source quartus_setup.sh inside those startup scripts. **Append the "```source ~/quartus_setup.sh```" command to the end of the .bashrc file.** Note if you want to run the acceleration stack or OpenCL tools, do not source quartus_setup.sh.
-Do this instead on the appropriate compute node: n137-n139 for Arria 10, and n189 for Stratix 10.

 For Arria 10 development stack: source /opt/a10/inteldevstack/init_env.sh